Zhuikin/Learning_Mazes/README.md

 # MazeLearning
-Maze Sandbox for learning (AI) pathfinding.
+Maze Sandbox for learning (AI) pathfinding in Python

+A sandbox interface for agents to interact with while the information the agent should not have easy access to remains obscured.